tamiadev/styleguides/JavaScript.md

     ```javascript
     // bad
-    import * as AirbnbStyleGuide from './AirbnbStyleGuide';
+    import * as TamiaStyleGuide from './TamiaStyleGuide';

     // good
-    import AirbnbStyleGuide from './AirbnbStyleGuide';
+    import TamiaStyleGuide from './TamiaStyleGuide';
     ```

   - And do not export directly from an import.